eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ## Account management

-You deploy contracts on top of accounts.
-Use them to interact with your smart contracts.
+You use accounts to interact with smart contracts, and also deploy contracts on top of accounts.

 To create a new account: